ray-project/ray/doc/source/ray-core/configure.rst

 - ``--port``: Port of Ray (GCS server).
 The head node will start a GCS server listening on this port.
 Default: 6379.
 - ``--ray-client-server-port``: Listening port for Ray Client Server.
 Default: 10001.
 - ``--redis-shard-ports``: Comma-separated list of ports for non-primary Redis shards.
 Default: Random values.
-- ``--dashboard-head-grpc-port``: The gRPC port used by the dashboard head.
+- ``--dashboard-grpc-port``: The gRPC port used by the dashboard.
 Default: Random value.

 - If ``--include-dashboard`` is true (the default), then the head node must open ``--dashboard-port``.
 Default: 8265.